AG’s Highest-Rated AFL Bookies for 2015, and Why

-All Australian bookmakers offer a future market on the 2014 AFL premiership winner, prior to the start of the season and throughout the year, with the odds constantly fluctuating.
-Our four bookies are split in terms of the favourite for the 2014 premiership, with Sportsbet installing 2013 champions Hawthorn as a $4.75 favourite to go back-to-back, and Sportingbet and Centrebet placing Sydney and Fremantle, the 2012 premiers and 2013 grand finalists respectively, as equal $4.75 favourites.
+All Australian bookmakers offer a future market on the 2015 AFL premiership winner, prior to the start of the season and throughout the year, with the odds constantly fluctuating.
+Our four bookies are split in terms of the favourite for the 2015 premiership, with Sportsbet installing 2014 champions Hawthorn as a $4 favourite to go for a third premiership in a row, while Sportingbet and Centrebet have placed 2014 runner up Sydney as a $4.25 chance to get redemption.
 The title race this year promises to be as close as ever.
-On the fourth line of betting with all four bookmakers is Geelong, while Collingwood and then interestingly North Melbourne, rounding out the top six.
+On the third and fourth lines of betting with all four bookmakers is Port Adelaide and Fremantle, while North Melbourne ($12) and Geelong ($15), round out the top six.

-Want to see what the team at AustralianGambling are predicting for the AFL in 2014?
+Want to see what the team at AustralianGambling predicted for the AFL in season gone?
 Check out our tips for the season right here.

 Common AFL Markers